 Hello!
 Here is a guest post from Melissa Brock about her decision on whether or not to pay off her mortgage.
-Melissa is the Money editor at Benzinga and founder of Collegemoneytips.com.
-Enjoy!
+Melissa Brock is a 12-year veteran of college admission, founder of College Money Tips and Money editor at Benzinga.
+She loves helping families navigate their finances and the college search process.
+Check out her essential timeline and checklist for the college search!

 My husband and I like to make excellent financial decisions.
 He says I’m obsessed with our finances — which is kind of true.
 I mean, I listen to the “Afford Anything” podcast and read every personal finance related piece of content I can get my scroll-happy finger on.
 I’m also the Money editor at Benzinga for my full-time job.
 (Okay, okay, he’s right.)